isaacadams/webvendor/README.md

 # Web Vendor Manager
-a lightweight task oriented manager that will manage // install web vendors into your application in a few lines of code
+a task oriented manager that will manage // install web vendors into your application in a few lines of code

 ## USAGE